bitmovin/bitmovin-player-ios-samples/.github/ISSUE_TEMPLATE/missing-sample.md

 ---
 name: Missing sample
-about: This template should be used to request a new sample to be added.
+about: This template should be used to request a new sample.
 title: "[New sample]"
 labels: new sample
 assignees: ''